maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 It is generally the case that any dialect that supports `RANDOMIZE` treats the *aexp* as a dummy.

 Apple's Integer BASIC produces only integer values, as these were the only types it could work with.
-The system always returns a value between 0 and *aexp* - 1, which made it an analog of the more typical floating point versions that never returned the upper bound.
+The system always returns a value between 0 and *aexp*-1, which made it an analog of the more typical floating point versions that never returned the upper bound.
 To simulate rolling dice, for instance, one could use `LET ROLL=RND(6)+1`.

 Sinclair QL BASIC has a similar feature, but uses a more explicit syntax that allows a range to be specified, `RND(10 TO 50)`.